Ultra Unification: Logic to Ultra Unification

-$\bullet$ {\bf Symmetry breaking}: Dirac mass and Majorana mass are induced by \emph{symmetry breaking} --- either global symmetry breaking or gauge symmetry breaking, for example via the Anderson-Higgs mechanism or through Yukawa-Higgs term.
+$\bullet$ {\bf Symmetry breaking}: Dirac mass and Majorana mass are induced by \emph{symmetry breaking} --- either global symmetry breaking or gauge symmetry breaking, for example via the Anderson-Higgs mechanism or through Yukawa-Higgs term. {More precisely, we start from a symmetry group (specifically here an internal symmetry, global or gauged) $G$, and we break $G$ down to an appropriate subgroup $G_{\text{sub}} \subseteq G$ to induce quadratic mass term for matter fields.
+Mathematically we write an \emph{injective} homomorphism ${\iota}$: